- Fact Sheet

 It is important that you do not initiate importation of your road vehicle until after a VIA is issued to you.
 Without a valid VIA you should NOT make arrangements to transport your road vehicle to Australia.

-Customs and Border Protection will only issue an ATD when you have a valid VIA for your road vehicle.
+The ACBPS will only issue an ATD when you have a valid VIA for your road vehicle.
 The owner of any imported road vehicle that is not or will not be issued with a VIA may incur significant storage costs until the owner makes arrangements for the road vehicle to be:

 - exported at the owner's expense; or